Palliative Care in Los Angeles

 Trouble understanding visual images and spatial relationships

 Another sign of Alzheimer’s disease and other dementia is trouble understanding graphical images and spatial relationships.
-This can affect the vision and the ability to judge distance, color, or contrast, such as:
+That can affect the vision and the ability to judge distance, color, or contrast, such as:

 • Having difficulty reading, writing, or recognizing words, letters, or numbers, such as mixing up or skipping words, letters, or numbers, or having trouble with spelling or grammar.